Skip to main content

 15 × 9 × 5 = 675 unique combinations.

 Imagine doing that by hand on TradingView.
 For each of those 675 tests, you'd have to: open the settings, type in the new numbers, close the window, wait for the chart to reload, write down the results, and then start over.
 It's simply not doable.
-This is why many traders first master the basics, like how to plot a dashed line in Pine Script, before tackling complex optimization.
+This is why many traders first learn how to plot a dashed line in Pine Script before tackling complex optimization.

-This tool runs through all 675 combinations on its own, one after the other, with no input from you.
-When it's done, it presents the best-performing setups in a clear, sorted list so you can immediately see what worked best.
+The tool runs through all 675 combinations on its own, one after the other, with no input from you.
+When it's done, it presents the best-performing setups in a clear, sorted list.
 It turns a task that would take days of manual work into something that finishes over a coffee break.

 Making Sense of Your Optimization Results

 After your grid search finishes, the real work begins: understanding what all that data means.
-Pineify’s optimizer is built to help you do just that, without the headache.
-Instead of handing you a massive, confusing spreadsheet, it helps you quickly zero in on what matters.
+Pineify's optimizer helps you do that without the headache.
+Instead of handing you a massive spreadsheet, it helps you quickly zero in on what matters.

-You can sort your results with one click by the metrics you care about most—like Net Profit, Max Drawdown, Win Rate, or Profit Factor.
+You can sort your results with one click by the metrics you care about most—Net Profit, Max Drawdown, Win Rate, or Profit Factor.
 This lets you skip the manual hunt and instantly see which parameter combinations performed the best.
-The top results are automatically highlighted, so your best options are visually clear right away.
+The top results are automatically highlighted.

-Sometimes, you need to go deeper.
-Maybe you want to validate the results in another backtest, create a custom report, or share the data with a teammate.
-That’s where the one-click CSV export comes in.
-It gives you a clean, complete file with every parameter set and all its performance metrics, ready for use in Excel, Python, R, or any other tool you prefer.
+Sometimes you need to go deeper.
+Maybe you want to validate the results in another backtest or share the data with a teammate.
+The one-click CSV export gives you a clean file with every parameter set and all its performance metrics, ready for use in Excel, Python, R, or any other tool you prefer.

-This level of analysis is a stark contrast to working directly on TradingView.
-Since TradingView doesn’t have a native batch optimizer, there’s no simple way to export or compare a large set of results.
-You'd have to note down outcomes one by one, making any thorough, data-driven review of your optimization a manual chore—unless you use a tool like Pineify to bridge the gap.
+This is a stark contrast to working directly on TradingView.
+Since TradingView doesn't have a native batch optimizer, there's no simple way to export or compare a large set of results.
+You'd have to note down outcomes one by one, making any data-driven review of your optimization a manual chore.
+If you want to see how optimization fits into a complete trading system, this overview of algorithmic trading with Pine Script covers the full workflow.

 Who Should Use Which Tool?

-Figuring out which tool is right for you comes down to how you like to work and what you’re trying to accomplish.
-Here’s a straightforward breakdown.
+Figuring out which tool is right for you comes down to how you work and what you're trying to accomplish.

-You'll probably love TradingView's built-in strategy tester if:
+You'll probably prefer TradingView's built-in strategy tester if:

 • You're just getting started with backtesting and want to learn the ropes.